Steven Melin

 Steven Melin is an American music composer for audio drama podcasts, films, television, trailers, and video games.
-Melin's work has been featured in The Bachelorette, Dark Dice, and IGN Summer of Gaming 2024.
+His work has been featured in The Bachelorette, Dark Dice, and IGN Summer of Gaming 2024.
 His music can be heard across numerous projects and platforms including NBC, CBS, Nintendo Switch, PlayStation, Xbox, and Steam.
-Melin is one of the top-selling video game music pack creators in the world, the author of the #1 Amazon best-selling book "Family-First Composer", and the founder of the Video Game Music Alliance.
+Melin is one of the top-selling video game music pack creators in the world, the author of the book Family-First Composer, and the founder of the Video Game Music Alliance.

-Biography
+Early life and education

-Born into a musical family in Atlanta, GA, Melin began playing piano at age 7 and picked up other instruments, including violin, guitar, and percussion while participating in school orchestras and choirs.
-Melin attended Kennesaw State University in Kennesaw, GA, earning a Bachelor of Music in Piano Performance.
+Born into a musical family in Atlanta, Georgia, Melin began playing piano at age 7 and picked up other instruments, including violin, guitar, and percussion, while participating in school orchestras and choirs.

+He attended Kennesaw State University in Kennesaw, Georgia, earning a Bachelor of Music in Piano Performance.
 During this time, he began scoring his own personal projects, as well as writing for music libraries and independent video games.

-Afterwards, Melin obtained a Master of Fine Arts in Music Composition for the Screen at Columbia College Chicago in Chicago.
-While enrolled in Columbia College Chicago, Melin worked as an intern for Joel Goodman in Los Angeles, where he helped score new films and create temporary tracks using music from Joel's archive of compositions.
-After meeting composer and orchestrator Penka Kouneva, Steven accepted a part-time, assistant position and returned to Georgia where he married and started a family.
+Melin obtained a Master of Fine Arts in Music Composition for the Screen at Columbia College Chicago in Chicago.

+While a student, he worked as an intern for Joel Goodman in Los Angeles, where he helped score new films and create temporary tracks using music from Goodman's archive of compositions.
+After meeting composer and orchestrator Penka Kouneva, Melin accepted a part-time assistant position and returned to Georgia, where he married and started a family.